jliottard/music-list-player/README.md

 ### Incoming for version 1.0 (end of January 2024)

-- [ ] Handle errors on not finding a Youtube video for the given names of the playlist
 - [x] Show the name of the current and the upcoming songs and as a status
 - [x] Add some tests
 - [x] Check end of list when using "next" command